-By improving your attention to the present moment by doing meditation, your awareness will rise, and this whole state of being conscious will increase the likelihood of experiencing lucid dreaming!
+By improving your attention to the present moment by doing meditation, your overall awareness will rise.

 Both involve higher states of awareness, and both of them require high focus, self-awareness, good memory, visualization skills.

-In one research, the lucid dream frequency was positively related to total dream recall frequency and, most importantly, to mindfulness:
+In one research, the lucid dream frequency was related to total dream recall frequency and to mindfulness:

-Participants who scored higher on dispositional mindfulness tended to recall more lucid dreams, and participants who recalled more dreams overall also tended to report more lucid dreams.
+Participants who scored higher on dispositional mindfulness tended to recall and report more lucid dreams.

-Would you be interested to have the ability to become lucid naturally?
+Would you be interested to have the ability to become lucid in your dream, naturally?

-Some of the other outstanding benefits of meditation, that are also very closely related to lucid dreaming are:
+Some of the benefits of this practice are closely related to lucid dreaming:

 1) Meditators sleep much better